Renz2299/mp4_eco_roots/README.md

 **Commits from 3rd Jan:**

-Once the navigation was setup correctly on each screen width, the header-container could be given a set height so that page content could be pushed below the navigation rather than being hidden behind it.
+The header-container was given a set height so that page content could be pushed below the navigation rather than being hidden behind it.

 ![Styling for header-container](readme_imgs/header_container_fix.png)